 Pace

-In her most recent micro poetic film, Ana María Caballero pays homage to Pipilotti Rist’s Ever Is Over All and proposes an evolution in personal empowerment.
-Whereas Rist’s protagonist symbolically takes down failed systems, Caballero’s main character practices radical repair.
+In her micro-poetic film Pace, Ana María Caballero enters into dialogue with Pipilotti Rist’s Ever Is Over All and proposes an evolution in personal empowerment.
+Whereas Rist’s protagonist symbolically dismantles failed systems through gleeful destruction, Caballero’s main character practices radical repair.

-Pace posits that private joy is as powerful a form of resistance as destruction.
+Pace posits that private joy—rooted in embodiment, memory and ritual—is as powerful a form of resistance as rupture.

 Pace, first part of the multichannel installation, created through a live studio performance and cinematic AI.
 Custom AI-generated soundtrack, 2025.

-Caballero stars in her own work, performing gleeful movements rooted in Latin American salsa music, which she grew up dancing and accesses as a source of resilience.
-As she advances, urban wreckage repairs.
+Caballero stars in her own work, performing exuberant, looping movements grounded in Latin American salsa music, which she grew up dancing and continues to access as a source of resilience.
+As she advances through the urban landscape, wreckage repairs.

 The making of Pace at Mad Arts Museum in South Florida, 2025